princeton-computational-imaging/Delta-Prox/docs/source/started/quicktour.md

 ### Solver Compliation

-We could solve this problem in ∇-Prox with the following code:
+We can solve this problem in ∇-Prox with the following code:

 ```python
 from dprox import *